sulthonzh/kubernetes-1/README.md

 ### Run Kubernetes

-Google Container Engine is the easiest way to run a managed kubernetes cluster.
+GKE is the easiest way to run a managed kubernetes cluster.
 What's even better? $300 free credit for 60 days.

 1. Get yourself a Free Trial of Google Container Engine https://cloud.google.com/free-trial/
 2. Spin up a 3 node cluster